TheTexta/obsidian-main/Economics/Positive Statements.md

 Statements made which are objectively true, without any opinion present.
-AS opposed to [[normative statements]]
+As opposed to [[normative statements]].